Countable Baccarat Side Bets

 1The Super 6 Side Bet Overview

-The Super 6 side wager is often available in baccarat variations that charge no commission on winning Banker hands.
-This side bet pays at higher odds of 15 to 1 whenever the Banker side wins the round with a final total of 6, hence the name Super 6.
+The Super 6 side wager is often offered in baccarat variations that charge no commission on winning Banker hands.
+This side bet pays at elevated odds of 15 to 1 whenever the Banker wins the round with a final total of 6, hence the name Super 6.

 2House Edge and Hit Frequency

-The house edge for this side wager in an eight-deck game is higher at 13.82%.
-The bet has a hit frequency of 5.39%.
-Several things are worth considering if you intend to count the Super 6 bet.
+The house edge for this side wager in an eight-deck game is 13.82%.
+The bet hits 5.39% of the time.
+If you intend to count the Super 6 bet, keep the following points in mind.

 • The Banker cannot prevail over the Player if the round ends with a natural.

-• A shoe depleted of 9s and 8s works to the advantage of counters looking to profit from the Super 6 side wager.
+• A shoe depleted of 9s and 8s benefits counters looking to profit from the Super 6 side wager.

 • An excess of 6s in the remaining shoe improves the odds of winning with the Super 6 bet.